triton-inference-server/server/docs/protocol/extension_logging.md

 the $string representation of the log setting and the “value” is a $string, $bool, or $number representation of the setting value.
 Currently, the following log settings are defined:

 - "log_file" : a $string parameter defining the file where the log outputs will be saved.
-If not specified, log outputs will stream to the console.
+If an empty string is specified, log outputs will stream to the console.

 - "log_info" : a $boolean parameter that controls whether the Triton server logs INFO level messages.